 I am not a morning person and usually need a few hours to ‘wake’ up.

 This guy would not pick up on my hints that I didn’t want to talk.
 I was dead tired.
-Not only that, but he also was the type that didn’t seem to breathe as he talked and only talked about himself.
+Not only that, but he also never seemed to breathe as he talked and only talked about himself.

 Not only did he not ask me a single question about myself, but he also ignored the fact that I didn’t have any energy to do much of anything at all.
 It took all of my focus to do my work.

 He basically treated me like a sounding board.